 Go to www.virtualshareholdermeeting.com/NCR2019.
-Have the information that is printed in the box marked by the arrow (located on the following page) available and follow the instructions.
+Have the information that is printed in the box marked by the arrow including page) available and follow the instructions.

 Vote By Mail: You can vote by mail by requesting a paper copy of the materials, which will include a proxy card.